microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return the current value of the send box and the setter function to change the value.
+This hook will return the current value of the send box and the setter function to change the value.

 ## `useSendEvent`